NewYaroslav/aes-cpp/README.md

 ## Hardware Acceleration

+Hardware path is compiled only when AES-NI/PCLMUL instructions are enabled at build time; runtime CPUID then selects between hardware and software paths.

 * **x86/x86_64**: runtime AES-NI detection when compiled with AES-NI/PCLMUL
   support; hardware path when available, otherwise software fallback.
 * **GHASH** (GCM) uses PCLMULQDQ with SSSE3 shuffles when available.